sinclairzx81/typebox/readme.md

 ### Diff

-Use the Diff function to produce a series of edits to transform one value into another.
+Use the Diff function to produce a sequence of edits to transform one value into another.

 ```typescript
 const E = Value.Diff<any>(                          // const E = [